deborahnakkungu/deborahnakkungu.github.io/_pages/research.md

 <h2>Work in Progress</h2>

-Child Health Impacts of Coal: Evidence from India Coal Plants, *with Partha Deb and Sangita Vyas*.
+Coal Capacity Expansion and Health, *with Partha Deb and Sangita Vyas*.

-What are the Child and Maternal Health Impacts of Open Defecation?: Evidence from Benin, *with Sossou Adjisse*.
+Child and Maternal Health in Benin, *with Sossou Adjisse*.